jason-smart/1701QCA-Assessment3/journal/journal.md

 ### Final design concept ###
 <!--- This should be a description of your concept including its context, motivation, or other relevant information you used to decide on this concept. --->
+The final design concept is a simple alarm which is light sensitive and activated when light drops below a specified level.
+The concept is based on the tendancy to be distracted by things to the point where the user doesn't realise what time of day it is.
+Generally people who are invested in computer based work or video games play past a point of sundown, when there are usually responsibilites that need to be completed at this time.
+Rather than a standard alarm clock, it is based as a novelty that would interest people that are usually interested in technology and video games, especially the science fiction world.
+It uses visual and audio features to alert the user of the ambient light levels.
+These features include blinking lights, body movement of the robot, and buzzing which could in future be translated to actual sounds through the use of a speaker rather than a buzzer.
+Because the robot is designed to be 'scared of the dark' it gives a personality to it and allows the user to connect.
+This provides a sense of companionship especially in current isolation.
+In future iterations speech could be added to further personify the device.

 ### Interaction flowchart ###
 <!--- Include an interaction flowchart of the interaction process in your project.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible. --->